mcvmcvmcvmcv/website/_crumbs/Kiarostami.md

 <img src="{{ page.image_path | resize: page.image_resize }}" alt="A flower pressed into the pages of a workbook.
 The subtitle reads 'Good work.'" />

-From *Where Is My Friend's House?*
+From *Where Is the Friend's House?*, 1987